jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

       assert False is False
       self.assertFalse(False)

-From the tests I can see that in python
+From the tests I can see that in Python

 * :doc:`False </data_structures/booleans>` is :doc:`False </data_structures/booleans>`
 * :doc:`False </data_structures/booleans>` is not :doc:`True </data_structures/booleans>`